A Visual Reinforcement Learning-Based Separate Primitive Policy for Peg-in-Hole Tasks: RELATED WORK

 \textbf{Visual Reinforcement Learning.} Visual RL has shown great promise in dealing with complex manipulation tasks \cite{ze2023hindex}.
 Due to the complex dynamics modeling of model-based algorithms, the majority of visual RL research has been conducted upon model-free algorithms.
 Improving sample efficiency and generalizability is fundamental in the visual RL domain \cite{bertoin2022look}, and data augmentation serves as a pivot to bridge these two areas.
 Image-level data augmentation intuitively improves the data efficiency by expanding the diversity of observation samples \cite{laskin2020reinforcement}.
-The agent can be endowed with better generalization capability during the training process.
-To further release the power of data enhancement, changes to the underlying algorithms are also necessary.
-The representative visual RL algorithm DrQ \cite{yarats2021image} and its successor DrQ-v2 \cite{yarats2022mastering} are compatible with data augmentation and can improve sample efficiency.
+The benefits of data augmentation can be further exploited by underlying algorithms, like DrQ \cite{yarats2021image} and its successor DrQ-v2 \cite{yarats2022mastering}, to enhance sample efficiency.
 Some additional recipes are employed to reduce the overestimation of Q-value and stabilize the training process \cite{hansen2021stabilizing, almuzairee2024recipe}.
-In addition, pre-trained visual encoders \cite{yuan2022pretrained} and well-designed contrastive learning schemes \cite{yuan2024learning, zheng2023taco} can achieve competitive generalization performance.
-These visual encoders can be obtained by training on out-of-domain datasets but can improve the performance of agents on downstream tasks \cite{nair2022rm, jiang2025robots}.
+In addition, a visual encoder pre-trained on out-of-domain datasets \cite{yuan2022pretrained, nair2022rm} and well-designed contrastive learning schemes \cite{yuan2024learning, zheng2023taco} can achieve competitive generalization performance.
 These impressive results shed light on visual RL, but there are still challenges for making decisions in complex scenarios.
 Unlike the above studies, we focus on the insertion strategy design to accelerate the sample efficiency.